MannLabs/alphatims/README.md

 * **Always make sure you have activated the AlphaTims environment with `conda activate alphatims`.** If this fails, make sure you have installed [conda](https://docs.conda.io/en/latest/) and have created an AlphaTims environment with `conda create -n alphatims python=3.8`.
 * **No `git` command**.
 Make sure [git](https://git-scm.com/downloads) is installed.
 In a notebook `!conda install git -y` might work.
 * **Wrong Python version.** AlphaTims is only guaranteed to be compatible with Python 3.8.
 You can check if you have the right version with the command `python --version` (or `!python --version` in a notebook).
 If not, reinstall the AlphaTims environment with `conda create -n alphatims python=3.8`.
 * **Dependancy conflicts/issues.** Pip changed their dependancy resolver with [pip version 20.3](https://pip.pypa.io/en/stable/news/).
-Downgrading pip to version 20.2 with `pip install pip==20.2` (before running `pip install ./alphatims`) could solve dependancy conflicts.
+Downgrading pip to version 20.2 with `pip install pip==20.2` (before running `pip install alphatims`) could solve dependancy conflicts.
 * **AlphaTims is not found.** Make sure you use the right folder.
 Local folders are best called by prefixing them with `./` (e.g. `pip install ./alphatims`).
-On some systems, installation specifically requires (not) to use single quotes `'` around the AlphaTims folder, e.g. `pip install './alphatims[plotting,develop]'`.
+On some systems, installation specifically requires (not) to use single quotes `'` around the AlphaTims folder, e.g. `pip install './alphatims[plotting,development]'`.
-* **Modifications to the AlphaTims source code are not reflected.** Make sure you use the `-e` flag when using `pip install -e ./alphatims`.
+* **Modifications to the AlphaTims source code are not reflected.** Make sure you use the `-e` flag when using `pip install -e alphatims`.
 * **Numpy does not work properly.** On Windows, `numpy==1.19.4` has some issues.
 After installing AlphaTims, downgrade NumPy with `pip install numpy==1.19.3`.
-* Exporting PNG images with the CLI or Python package might not work out-of-the-box.
+* **Exporting PNG images with the CLI or Python package might not work out-of-the-box**.
 If a conda environment is used, this can be fixed by running `conda install -c conda-forge firefox geckodriver` in the AlphaTims conda environment.
 Alternatively, a file can be exported as html and opened in a browser.
 From the browser there is a `save as png` button available.

 ---
 ## How it works